Synchro/laravel-medialibrary-audio/README.md

 Thumbnails of a mono waveform of the whole audio file are generated using ffmpeg's `waveform` converter.
 It uses the same [PHP FFMpeg package](https://packagist.org/packages/php-ffmpeg/php-ffmpeg) that is used for the video formats already supported by Media Library, so there are no additional dependencies.

 ## Installation & configuration
+Install using composer with:

+    composer require synchro/laravel-medialibrary-audio

-Install Spatie's Media Library (version 9.1.0 or later) in your project.
-This will generate a config file in `config/media-library.php`.
+Installing Spatie's Media Library (version 9.1.0 or later) in your Laravel project will generate a config file in `config/media-library.php`.
 Add the audio waveform generator to the list of generators in the `image_generators` section, including optionally setting default `width`, `height`, `foreground` and `background` properties (default values shown):

 ```php
 'image_generators' => [